spencerparkin/ParkinDSF/README.md

 DSFADD key element [element ...]
 ```

 Add one or more elements to the DSF at key.
-If not DSF exists at the given key, and the key is free, a DSF is created.
+If no DSF exists at the given key, and the key is free, a DSF is created.

 ```
 DSFREMOVE key element